 If you find yourself in the Summerland vicinity, make a point to grab a bite to eat on the sunny patio of Feast inside Field + Fort.
 The café’s menu was made for an elevated picnic, with lovely locales like Lookout Park and Summerland Beach nearby.
 The breakfast items, sandwiches and heartier “feasts” provide gourmet fuel for days spent in the water or on the trails.

-Over the hill in wine country, Hitching Post 2 created a nice, roomy outdoor tent on the grounds of their legendary restaurant property.
-That means you can still enjoy their signature Santa Maria-style barbecue grilled over red oak in an alfresco country western setting.
-From steaks and seafood to artichokes and ribs, any dinner at Hitching Post 2 pairs well with their equally beloved range of Hartley Ostini Hitching Post wines.
+Over the hill in wine country, Hitching Post 2 has a roomy outdoor tent on the grounds of its legendary restaurant property, perfect for enjoying its signature Santa Maria-style barbecue grilled over red oak in this alfresco country western setting.
+From steaks and seafood to artichokes and ribs, any dinner at Hitching Post 2 pairs well with its equally beloved range of Hartley Ostini Hitching Post wines.
 If you visit during the day, the winery on the same grounds serves lunch and has picnic table seating under the shade of trees.

 The patio vibe of the Montecito Jeannine’s Restaurant & Bakery location is another top outdoor choice among this equally esteemed local mini-chain’s four outposts.
-They’ve added some sidewalk café tables to extend the garden-like setting of their original lattice-fenced patio area.
-The breakfast and lunch menus are inherently brunch-y and healthy.
+Sit back at one of the sidewalk café tables in the garden-like setting, an extention of its original lattice-fenced patio area.
+The breakfast and lunch menus are inherently brunch-y, healthy and delicious.

 Last but most certainly not least is Oliver’s of Montecito.
 This heavenly, plant-based eatery has transformed its outdoor patio into a luxurious retreat along Coast Village Road.
-Except for Monday nights, Oliver’s is open daily for outdoor dinner service with delectable small plates and entrees filled with fresh veggies and accompanied by tasty drinks in a cozy, safe ambiance.
+Except for Monday nights, Oliver’s is open daily for dinner service featuring delectable small plates and entrées filled with fresh veggies and accompanied by tasty drinks in its picturesque outdoor ambiance.